-- Once these surveys are done, we will then begin to pray, research, and plan for exactly where to start.
-But at least we now know where there are legitimate needs, potential areas, and have a general feel for the entire city.
-We now have the information to help us make a wise decision.
+- Once these surveys were done, we began to pray, research, and plan for exactly where to start.
+The survey helped us know where there were legitimate needs, potential areas and gave us a general feel for the entire city.
+We had the information to help us make a wise decision.

-Other things we are considering as we survey the city:
+Other things we considered as we surveyed the city:

 - Are there any areas that other pastors/church-planters have pointed out to us as needy areas?

-- Where can our gifts/abilities as church-planters be most effective?
+- Where could our gifts/abilities as church-planters be most effective?
 Just because an area is needy does not mean we are the best people to meet those needs.

 - What prejudices/fears/preconceptions/insecurities are keeping us from being open and willing to follow God’s leading?
 The needs of an area can be overwhelming and scary.
 As we survey, those thoughts often arise to the surface.
-We are trying to take the time to deal with those issues and give them to God.
+We should take the time to deal with those issues and give them to God.
 Before God can build a church, he must build us.
-Before God can work through, He must work in us.
+Before God can work through us, He must work in us.